 Norbury Library

-Residents can Register for Open+ by upgrading their library cards (at the library) and getting a PIN number to access the building on the new days.
-16-17 year olds will need a parent / guardian to sign their registration and 16 and under will need to be accompanied by an adult registered to the Self Service Opening.
+Residents can register for self service by upgrading their library cards at the library on staffed days, and getting a PIN number to access the building door on self-service days.
+16-17 year olds will need a parent / guardian to sign their registration and those 16 and under will need to be accompanied by an adult registered to the Self Service Opening.

 How does it work?